-U.S. Code Title 18 Section 3161(h)(7)(A): The "Ends of Justice"
+I. 18 U.S.C. § 3161(h)(7)(A): The "Ends of Justice"

-In attempting to justify blanket tolling of both phases of the STA, most court orders reference Section 3161(h)(7)(A), noting that the "ends of justice" served by continuing those time periods outweigh the interests of the parties and the public in a speedy trial.

-For example, the U.S. District Court for the Central District of Illinois's order noted the need to protect public health and safety.[14]
-Similarly, the U.S. District Court for the Eastern District of Virginia declared that "the ever-expanding risk of exposure to COVID-19 ... causes it to be practically impossible to seat a jury and/or obtain a quorum of grand jurors while maintaining compliance with the current public health and safety recommendations from the [Centers for Disease Control and Prevention] and the President."[15]
+In attempting to justify blanket tolling of both Phases of the STA, most court orders reference Section 3161(h)(7)(A), noting that the "ends of justice" served by continuing those time periods outweigh the interests of the parties and the public in a speedy trial.
+For example, the Central District of Illinois's order noted the need to protect public health and safety.
+Similarly, the Eastern District of Virginia declared that "the ever-expanding risk of exposure to COVID-19 ... causes it to be practically impossible to seat a jury and/or obtain a quorum of grand jurors while maintaining compliance with the current public health and safety recommendations from the [Centers for Disease Control and Prevention] and the President."

 Albeit with some exceptions, little effort has generally been made to explain in detail how the "ends of justice" that are purportedly served by a continuation of the STA's time periods outweigh the interests of the parties and the public in a speedy trial.
-Nor does it seem that courts have applied the balancing test in each defendant's individual record, as required by Section 3161(h)(7)(A).[16]

-The problem with this one-size-fits-all approach is that, by definition, each case is different, either requiring more or less delays or none at all.
+Nor does it seem that courts have applied the balancing test in each defendant's individual record, as required by Section 3161(h)(7)(A).
+The problem with this "one size fits all" approach is that, by definition, each case is different, either requiring more or less delays or none at all.
 In those that can be pursued, any delay that sweeps those matters along with others with a greater justification renders the orders in those unnecessarily delayed cases subject to challenge.

 Furthermore, it is unclear why these across-the-board court orders are reasonable measures given other alternatives that could potentially more closely safeguard defendants' constitutional right to a speedy trial under the Sixth Amendment.
 Indeed, nobody doubts the serious health concerns posed by COVID-19, but many facets of society have been able to continue to function in its midst.
 It is difficult to reconcile the fact that certain retail shops, such as firearm retailers and golf courses, may remain open as essential businesses (subject, of course, to social distancing requirements), but certain court functions are somehow less essential and must therefore be suspended.
 While not likely for jury trials, some alternatives (e.g., teleconferences and videoconferences and certain matters being addressed with limited hearings) may be both reasonable and feasible options rather than blanket STA extensions.

 Indeed, in some ways, the current restrictions on the courts may inadvertently worsen the COVID-19 problem.
-Court restrictions, in certain circumstances, mean that detainees may be spending more time in overcrowded jails (the antithesis of social distancing), places that are not known for either good hygiene or quality medical care, and that have, in fact, seen some of the worst outbreaks in the country.[17]
+Court restrictions, in certain circumstances, mean that detainees may be spending more time in overcrowded jails (the antithesis of social distancing), places that are not known for either good hygiene or quality medical care, and that have, in fact, seen some of the worst outbreaks in the country.
 There have been a number of releases from prisons under various statutory or administrative programs or executive clemency, and while that is one interim solution, they may not be able to be processed fast or well enough to address blanket speedy trial extensions.

-In a case-by-case approach, courts could consider whether alternatives, such as sitting 6 feet apart (as journalists do at the president's daily press briefings) or videoconferencing, could be employed.
-Again, jury trials may be different, but creative approaches can be considered.[18]
-Perhaps none of the alternatives would be viable in a particular case, but as other businesses are addressing phased-in and other reopening methods to take health concerns into consideration, it seems something other than blanket STA extension orders should get greater use.
+In a case-by-case approach, courts could consider whether alternatives, such as sitting six feet apart (as journalists do at the President's daily press briefings) or videoconferencing, could be employed.
+Again, jury trials may be different, but creative approaches can be considered.
+Perhaps none of the alternatives would be viable in a particular case, but as other businesses are addressing phased-in and other re-opening methods to take health concerns into consideration, it seems something other than blanket STA extension orders should get greater use.